blackfireio/documentation/recommendations/php/mbstring-func-overload-is-not-portable-and-should-not-be-used.rst

 The `mbstring.func_overload`_ ini setting allows replacing some string related functions with their counterparts from the `mbstring`_ extension.

-Using this setting makes applications non-portable, and can introduce hard-to- debug issues when used with third-party libraries that don't expect the string functions to behave differently than the default ones.
+Using this setting makes applications non-portable, and can introduce hard-to-debug issues when used with third-party libraries that don't expect the string functions to behave differently than the default ones.

 For these reasons, the ``mbstring.func_overload`` setting has been deprecated in